balshergill/onTrack/readme.md

 ## Database

-A `knexfile.js` is needed to use the database once you have set it up (see the scripts below).
+A `knexfile.js` is needed to query the database once you have set it up (see the scripts below).
 It should look like this:

 ```javascript
 const ENV = process.env.NODE_ENV || 'development';